Klipper3d/klipper/docs/BLTouch.md

 COMMAND=pin_up` and verify that the pin moves up.

-After completing the BL-Touch command and sensor tests, it is now time to test homing, but with a twist.
+After completing the BL-Touch command and sensor tests, it is now time to test probing, but with a twist.
 Instead of letting the probe pin touch the print bed, let it touch the nail on your finger.
-Position the head far from the bed, issue a `G28`, wait until it starts to move down, and stop the movement by very gently touching the pin with your nail.
-You probably have to do it twice, since the default configuration makes it probe twice.
-But be prepared to turn off the printer, to avoid damage, if it doesn't stop when you touch the pin.
+Position the toolhead far from the bed, issue a `G28` (or `PROBE` if not using probe:z_virtual_endstop), wait until the toolhead starts to move down, and stop the movement by very gently touching the pin with your nail.
+You may have to do it twice, since the default homing configuration probes twice.
+Be prepared to turn off the printer, to avoid damage, if it doesn't stop when you touch the pin.

-If that was successful, do another `G28` but this time let it touch the bed as it should.
+If that was successful, do another `G28` (or `PROBE`) but this time let it touch the bed as it should.

 BL-Touch gone bad
 =================